Lakers–Clippers rivalry: Los Angeles Memorial Sports Arena and The Forum

 Los Angeles Memorial Sports Arena served as the home arena for the Lakers from 1960 to 1967.
 After the Clippers moved to Los Angeles in 1984, they occupied this arena until 1999.

 The Los Angeles Memorial Sports Arena hosted games for both the Lakers and the Clippers, but not simultaneously.
 The LA Sports Arena first served as the Lakers' home arena from 1960 to 1967, after which they relocated to a newly-opened arena in Inglewood named The Forum.
 The Lakers called The Forum (later known as the Great Western Forum) until 1999.
 When the Clippers relocated to Los Angeles in 1984, they occupied the LA Sports Arena until 1999.
-The Forum and the LA Sports Arena were separated by around 10 miles (16km).
+The Forum and the LA Sports Arena were separated by around 10 mi.
 While the since-renamed Kia Forum remained active as an alternate arena to the Intuit Dome (see below), the LA Sports Arena has since been demolished in 2016, with the BMO Stadium now occupying its footprint.

 Additionally, the Clippers played a few home games at Arrowhead Pond in nearby Anaheim during the mid-to-late 1990s, but decided against moving to the arena full-time.